cdapio/cdap/cdap-docs/faqs/source/cdap.rst

 I've followed the install instructions, yet CDAP does not start and fails verification.
 What next?
 --------------------------------------------------------------------------------------------------
-If you have followed :ref:`the installation instructions <install>`, and CDAP either did not pass the :ref:`verification step <configuration-verification>` or did not startup, check:
+If you have followed :ref:`the installation instructions <installation-index>`, and CDAP either did not pass the :ref:`verification step <hadoop-verification>` or did not startup, check:

 - Look in the CDAP logs for error messages (located either in ``/var/log/cdap`` for CDAP Distributed or ``$CDAP_HOME/logs`` for CDAP SDK Standalone)